PrivateSky/dicontainer/README.md

 #API

 ## service
-    /* name: name of teh service
+    /* name: is the name of the service
       arr: array with dependencies (names) for this service
       callback: function called when all dependencies are ready */
     container.service(name, arr, callback)

+The callback given to service or declareDependecy functions will behave like in angular except that the first parameter will be always a boolean (outOfService flag) that will signal that the callback is called for invalidating the current service or for proper initialisation

 ## declareDependency
     /*  identical with  service but to clearify for programmers that a callback can instantiate local/closure things